2005 photo essays

 Now let's take a look at the Japanese pavilions.
 Due to the restrictions imposed by the Japanese corporate and governmental pavilions (no easy access for staff or even no entry at all without a regular ticket), I didn't have a chance to visit any of them until the last month of the Expo.
 I guess my favorite pavilion was the Mountain of Dreams "Open Your Mind" show, a very atmospheric presentation.

 The Hitachi pavilion was also quite funny and had the hairs standing on my back because I was feeling rather uncomfortable having the virtual animals coming quite too close.
 We also had a good laugh at the Mitsui-Toshiba pavilion.
 They scan your face at the entrance and make you appear as the cast of the 10-minute long science-fiction animation movie.
-For some reason, I didn't appear in the movie, but one of my colleagues played a major role and made us cry of laughter because of the solemn look on his face - a funny expression you'd never see in reality.
+For some reason, I didn't appear in the movie, but one of my colleagues played a major role and made us cry of laughter because of the solemn look on his face throughout the whole outrageous plot of the film.

 Even though not that spectacular, I really liked the Wonder Wheel.
 The short animated car videos in the exhibition area, even though really short and otherwise weak on content, were quite interesting.
 Also, the night view of the Expo site was spectacular and the staff very friendly and made us feel welcome - even serving tea and handing over commemorative presents.